dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/OPERATION_EXECUTOR_CONSOLIDATION.md

 ### Integration Tests

-Run existing SpyWindow and ProcedureExecutor tests - they should pass without changes since behavior is preserved.
+Run existing AutomationWindow and ProcedureExecutor tests - they should pass without changes since behavior is preserved.

 ## Known Limitations